Member Spotlight: Uncharted Waters

 4.The promises of Uncharted Waters are significant, especially when climate change poses a considerable threat to global food security.
 What have the support and investment opportunities been like for you since you created your not-for-profit?

-We are just starting - although drawing from almost two decades of experience with data analysis and simulation tools – and the most important support this year has been the Subak Accelerator fund.
+We are just starting - although drawing from almost two decades of experience with data analysis and simulation tools – and the most important support this year has been Subak’s funding.
 This has allowed us to concentrate on product and company development, and step away for a moment from project-based funding.
 The funding, the mentor sessions and individual talks have helped a lot in shaping a business-oriented mindset, with a focus on products, and more clear ideas about the expectations of future growth.

 We hope and expect that through Subak connections we can expand our network and potential partnerships in Australia, where we are based.
 I do certainly see opportunities with other Subak cohort members such as Open Corridor and have had helpful conversations with founders from other climate start-ups such as Michal Nachmany from Climate Policy Radar in the UK.
 They are a step ahead, in terms of maturity as a company but, with a somewhat similar (research) background, these have been very interesting conversations to discuss pitfalls and opportunities.